papicella/conftest-snyk-demos/README.md

 cve_map = ["CVE-2021-45046", "CVE-2021-45105", "CVE-2021-44832"]
 ```

 - Run it as follows.
-From here you can see each CVE came up at least once so this will fail then policy check as desired
+From here you can see each CVE came up at least once so this will fail the policy check as desired

 ```shell
 $ snyk test --json ./snyk-boot-web | conftest test --policy=./policy/log4j-core-test.rego -